planetary-research/.github/profile/README.md

 * [Solar System forms](https://forms.solarsystem.tools): A Liberaforms instance for creating forms
 * [Signatories](https://signatories.solarsystem.toos): A platform for collecting signatures for open letters and petitions

-This Github organization is a mirror of our Codeberg organization: [https://codeberg.org/planetary-research](https://codeberg.org/planetary-research)
+This Github organization is a mirror of our Codeberg organization: [https://codeberg.org/planetary-research](https://codeberg.org/planetary-research).
+If you would like to contribute or create an issue, please do so there.